 3. Digital Innovation in Physical Branches

 However, not every brand has to go to the same lengths as Capital One.
-Bringing sophisticated digital technologies to your in-branch banking experiences can do plenty to streamline customer interactions and improve convenience of physical transactions.
+Bringing sophisticated digital technologies to your in-branch banking can do plenty to streamline customer interactions and improve the convenience of physical transactions.

 4. Secure Customer Data with Biometrics